mohit7067/fitness_exercise/README.md

 ## 🚀 Features

-- Search for any specific exercise by name or bodypart.
+- Search for any specific exercise by name or body part.
-- See all details of exercise .
+- See all details of the exercise .
-- Watch the video of exercise on youtube .
+- Watch the video of the exercise on youtube .
 - The app is responsive and can adjust to every screen size.